manifold-systems/manifold/docs/articles/manifold_series_1.md

 # ☠ Death to Code Generators ☠

-While Manifold provides a host of varying high-level features, its primary focus is to eliminate the gap separating source code from metadata.
-For decades code generators have served to bridged this gap, albeit with the efficiency of a restroom hand dryer.
+While Manifold provides a broad host of high-level features, its primary focus is to eliminate the gap separating source code from metadata.
+For decades code generators have served to bridged this gap, but not without sometimes debilitating drawbacks.
 If a project you develop involves one or more code generators, perhaps you know what I mean.
-Read on for a more productive alternative.
+Read on or a more productive alternative.

 ## The Metadata Disconnect

 Our modern lives are replete with structured information, or metadata.
 It is _everywhere_ and it is produced by near everything with a power cord.
 As a consequence the software industry has become much less code-centric and much more information-centric.
 Despite this transformation the means by which our software consumes metadata has remained virtually unchanged for half a century.
 Whether it's JSON, XSD/XML, WSDL, CSV, DDL, SQL, JavaScript, XLS, or any one of a multitude of other metadata sources, most modern languages, including Java, do very little to connect them with your code:

 **../abc/Tree.json**
 ```json